 Geometry of Rock Wedge

-- Gradient of surface (gradient angle) is an inclination angle α representing inclination of surface from horizontal (it may receive values from 0° to 90°).
-In case of overhanging slope (the edge of slope is before the slope toe - wall tends from edge to the rock mass), then it must be checked button "Overhang rock face" and gradient of the face φ is considered in the half plane of the rock mass.
-Program checks the possibility of overturning failure of the rock mass with the overhang rock face.
-If the option of an earth wedge overturning is realistic, program notifies to the user in listing of the results.
-Howewer, program does not make a real evaluation of the overturning or rotation of the rock wedge.
+- Gradient of surface (gradient angle) is an inclination angle α representing inclination of the surface from horizontal (it may receive values from 0° to 90°).
+In case of overhanging slope (the edge of the slope is before the slope toe - wall tends from edge to the rock mass), then it must be checked button "Overhang rock face" and gradient of the face φ is considered in the half-plane of the rock mass.
+The program checks the possibility of overturning failure of the rock mass with the overhang rock face.
+If the option of an earth wedge overturning is realistic, the program notifies the user in the listing of the results.
+Howewer, the program does not make a real evaluation of the overturning or rotation of the rock wedge.

 a) Pendulous rock face b) Overhang rock face